15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], Following up — thought this might be useful: [one new piece of relevant information].
 Still worth 15 minutes?
 [Name]

-Why it converts: Adds one new thing.
+Why it works: Adds one new thing.
 Doesn't just re-ask the same question.
 Short enough to answer in 5 seconds.
+The 're:' subject keeps it in the same thread, which boosts open rates by 22%.

 Subject: re: [meeting topic]